XMK233/EECS6444/Minke/Extract_Java_Code/readme.md

-Parse the `,v` files.
+Parse the `,v` files and get .java files.

-Get the version logs for each file.
-For now we only focus on `.java,v` files.
+The results is in Extract_Java_Code.zip